SAP-samples/teched2023-AI267/exercises/ex0/README.md

 CDS views are generated for the intelligent scenario to allow easy access to the predictions
 <br>![](/exercises/ex0/images/13.png)

+Well done, you just created your first Intelligent Scenario.

 ## Summary

 Now that you have ...